 - Interest income: Mezzanine financing has relatively high-interest rates to compensate lenders for the high level of risk.

-- Potential upside: Lenders can potentially receive equity, allowing them to participate in a business’ success—assuming there is any.
+- Equity and participation: Lenders can potentially receive equity, allowing them to participate in a business’s success.
 For example, warrants may be part of the lender’s compensation, or lenders may receive equity when borrowers default.

-Lenders always risk losing money to default, and that’s especially true with mezzanine debt:
+- Risk of default: Lenders always risk losing money to default, and that’s especially true with mezzanine debt.